References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-We are working with industry to implement a quality assurance framework for aviation security training – this follows our consultations in November 2017 and May 2018 on the proposed concept.
+The CAA is currently working with industry to implement a quality assurance framework for aviation security training – this follows our consultations in November 2017 and May 2018 on the proposed concept.

 The two key elements of the framework are the registration of training providers and the self-assessment/external assurance process – please find further information on both elements below.

 with us and includes two steps – a self-assessment stage and an external assurance visit.
 We would encourage providers to review the self-assessment as soon as possible to leave themselves good time until implementation to make any necessary changes.

-Training provider should use the Self-Assessment form to review and assess their own training provision against the Standards Specification document.
-The Quality Guidance Manual is available as a reference document to guide you through the process, provide templates for you to use and adapt and give you useful hints and tips.
+Understanding the Quality Assurance Framework and The Quality Guidance Manual are available as reference documents to guide you through the process, provide templates for you to use and adapt and give you useful hints and tips.

 If you have any questions with regards to the Quality Assurance framework, please contact us on

 Read all @UK_CAA